PaloAltoNetworks/terraform-provider-panos/website/docs/index.html.markdown

 # Commits

 As of right now, Terraform does not provide native support for commits, so commits are handled out-of-band.
-Please use the following script for commits:
+Please use the following for commits:

 ```go
 package main